eduardomcs12/eduardomcs12/README.md

 - 👋 Hi, I’m @eduardomcs12
 - 👀 I’m interested in Web Developing
-- 🧐 I’m currently learning the foundations of web developing (HTML at the moment).
+- 🧐 I’m currently learning the foundations of web developing (HTML and CSS at the moment).
 - 📫 How to reach me: eduardomcs12@gmail.com
 - :brazil: Brazil
 <!---